 Inaccurate or misleading information generated by a Generative AI system (2.2.10), for instance false facts or citations that can appear plausible to the user.

-AI Confabulation or hallucination is the result of statistical prediction, repetition of training data or patterns.
+[NB: AI Confabulation or hallucination is the result of statistical prediction, repetition of training data or patterns].

 Hyperparameter11